dgraph-io/dgraph/contrib/config/backups/azure/azure_cli/README.md

 ## About

-This script will create required resources needed to create Azure Blog Storage using (`simple-azure-blob`)[https://github.com/darkn3rd/simple-azure-blob] module.
+This script will create the required resources needed to create Azure Blob Storage using (`simple-azure-blob`)[https://github.com/darkn3rd/simple-azure-blob] module.

 ## Prerequisites